Prashant-Bhapkar/Awesome-Security-Resources/Network Scanner/README.md

 - [Snort3](https://github.com/snort3/snort3) - Snort 3 is the next generation Snort IPS (Intrusion Prevention System.

 - [Wireshark](https://github.com/wireshark/wireshark) - Wireshark is a real-time network protocol analyzer that continuously scans network traffic for vulnerabilities and suspicious activities. [@wireshark](https://github.com/wireshark)

+-[Angrpy IP Scanner](https://angryip.org) - Angry IP Scanner (or simply ipscan) is an open-source and cross-platform network scanner designed to be fast and simple to use. [@angryip](https://github.com/angryip/ipscan)